dedmons/dedmons.github.io/_recipes/rolls.md

 ### Notes: ###
 I have had the most success by not freezing the dough even though it can be useful to freeze before traveling.
 That means I will make the rolls after dinner the nigh before I intend to bake them.

-This recipe makes enough to fill 2 round 9 inch cake pans.
-I have split the recipe in half to make one pan of cinnamon rolls and one pan of dinner rolls from the same dough.